Angela K. VandenBroek, PhD Anthropologist of Innovation (and all the hype that entails)

 Interested in working with me as a graduate student?
 This is what I look for in student applications.

-1. Does the student meet the minimum program requirements?
-Applications are rejected by the graduate college before I even see them if students do not meet the minimum GPA and degree requirements.
-So, double-check before applying.
+1. Does the student meet the minimum qualifications?
+Applications are rejected by the graduate college before I even see them, if students do not meet the minimum GPA and application requirements.
+I cannot change these, including fees and testing requirements, as these are college-level decisions.

 Mentorship